jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_FileSize.md

-## When the alarm is raised

-Consider pre allocating Tempdb files to be of equal size.
+When the alarm is raised, consider pre allocating Tempdb files to be of equal size.
 It is recommended that all files in Tempdb are of identical physical size.

 {% include links.html %}